-Transactions for efficient management of the Trust are transactions which are reasonably regarded by the Manager as economically appropriate, and which are permitted by the COLL Sourcebook to be effected, in order to achieve a reduction in certain risks or costs or the generation of additional capital or income for the Trust with an acceptably low level of risk.
-There is no limit on the amount or value of the property of the Trust which may be used for such efficient management purposes, but the Manager will only enter into the transaction if it reasonably believes the transaction to be economically appropriate.
-The types of transactions in which the Trust may engage include derivatives (i.e. futures, options or contracts for difference) which are dealt in or traded on an eligible derivatives market (as listed in Appendix 1) or, in special circumstances, "off-exchange options" or "synthetic futures" and forward transactions in currencies with certain counterparties.
+There is no limit on the amount or value of the property of the Trust which may be used for such efficient portfolio management purposes, but the Manager will only enter into the transaction if it reasonably believes the transaction to be economically appropriate.
+The types of transactions in which the Trust may engage include derivatives (i.e. futures and options) which are dealt in or traded on an eligible derivatives market (as listed in Appendix 1) or, in special circumstances, "off-exchange options" or "synthetic futures" and forward transactions in currencies with certain counterparties.